mosecorg/mosec/README.md

     curl -X POST http://127.0.0.1:8000/inference -d '{"x": 2}'

+keep monitoring its Prometheus metrics:

+    curl http://127.0.0.1:8000/metrics

 That's it!
 You have just hosted your ***exponential-computing model*** as a server! 😉

-Check the metrics:

-    curl http://127.0.0.1:8000/metrics

 ## Example